galarragas/reactive-rest-client/README.md

 Sample of a rest client written using Spray AKKA and RxScala

-This project consists of two sub-projects:
+This project consists of three sub-projects:

 - API: A Client API to interface with a Rest Program Service, giving information (description, genre, source info) about TV programs
 - Client App: A client application using the API to browse the content of the Program Service and dumping its content on HBase in raw format and after doing some transformation for specific lookups
+- HttpRequestThrottling: This is a generalisation of the request throttling logic implemented in the API project.

 The idea of the application is to give a concrete example of the usage of Spray (Spray Client and Spray-Json), AKKA and ScalaRx.